microsoft/WindowsProtocolTestSuites/TestSuites/MS-SFU/docs/MS-SFU_ServerUserGuide.md

 You can use the Visual Studio solution (.sln) file included with this test suite to run or debug test cases that you create for your protocol implementation.

-On the driver computer, use Microsoft® Visual Studio® to open the MS-SFU_Server.sln solution file in the cloned or downloaded source code C:\\SourceCode\\WindowsProtocolTestSuites\\TestSuites\\MS-SFU\\src subfolder.
+On the driver computer, use Microsoft® Visual Studio® to open the MS-SFU_Server.sln solution file in the source code C:\\SourceCode\\WindowsProtocolTestSuites\\TestSuites\\MS-SFU\\src subfolder.

 * In the **Solution Explorer** window, right-click the **Solution** **MS-SFU**, and select **Build Solution**.